HongcanGuo/HongcanGuo.github.io/_pages/about.md

 I am an undergraduate student from the [School of Artificial Intelligence](https://ai.bupt.edu.cn/) at Beijing University of Posts and Telecommunications (BUPT).
 Currently, I am a research intern at [ByteDance Seed Vision](https://seed.bytedance.com/en/direction/vision).
 My research interests include, but are not limited to, Natural Language Processing, Reinforcement Learning, Generative Models, Unsupervised Learning, and Mathematics.

-I am currently applying for PhD programs for Fall 2026.
-If you are a professor interested in my profile, please feel free to contact me at [Email](ai.guohc@bupt.edu.cn).
+<span style="color: red; font-size: larger;">I am currently applying for PhD programs for Fall 2026.
+If you are a professor interested in my profile, please feel free to contact me at [Email](ai.guohc@bupt.edu.cn).</span>

 RECENT NEWS
 ======